simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - Pricing
         - hourly
         - More compute/memory, more cost
+    - Windows or Linux
+    - Hypervisor run on host machine, allows VM to run on part of a machine
 - Scale Sets
     - Group of identical, load balanced VMs
     - Controlled by a scaling policy, e.g. when CPU is > X%, add another VMs or scheduled
     - Way of ensuring High Availability, if a machine stops, app keeps working
     - Can manage multiple VMs easily w/ the same config
     - Auto scaling, run what you need, up or down
+    - Elasticity - add/remove machines
 - App Service
-    - Upload code / software, Azure will provision required hardware and run it for us
+    - Upload code / software, Azure will provision required hardware and run it for us as a web service
+    - no need to provision infrastructure
+    - PaaS
 - Functions
+    - serverless
+    - Can edit in browser
+    - meant for small pieces of execution
+    - 1M executions free
     - upload code, no configuration of software needed
 - Azure Container Instances
     - fast/easy way to deploy containers
     - containers
         - package entire software environment into container
+    - reduce overheads on promoting software/changes through environments
+    - ACI
+        - quickest way to get a container created (under a minute)
+        - Not great scalability
 - Azure Kubernetes Service
     - like ACI, but has ability to scale
+    - based on Google's Kubernetes

 ## Networking
 - Virtual Network
-    - Network to connect resources to to use them/connect to other services
+    - Network to connect resources (VMs, functions, etc.) to to use them/connect to other services
     - done via software
 - Load Balancers
     - Network LB
         - Can be used for any traffic (internal or external)
+        - traffic controlled via some defined (user or default) algorithm
 - VPN Gateway
     - create private link between own network and virtual network
     - requires connection on both sides